 The second pillar is to work out "the payoff".
 I don't mean the money or the exchange or what you're going to earn, I meant the internal payoff from that deep part of yourself around what's important to you in life, what you value, what's really meaningful.

 And so learning what your payoff is for starting a new business or for doing anything really does accelerate your ability to build that self-confidence.
 So here's what I did to actually start to identify my payoff and then link that up so I started to build some confidence in what I was doing.

 In fact, this is what I want you to do: Grab a pen and paper right now if you can.

-And what you're going to do is as you write out each one of these 20 things you're going to want to identify the payoff of starting your business and just knowing the payoff of an action actually assists you in building confidence around doing that action.
-It's a very simple process.
+And what you're going to do is as you write out each one of these 20 things, you're going to identify the payoff of starting your business.
+Just knowing the payoff of an action actually assists you in building confidence around doing that action.

-So that is my secret behind how I develop self-confidence over the years because like you, I've been through moments in my life where I was scared of doing things, I was afraid of things I had no confidence, didn't believe in myself at all in any way, shape or form.
+So that is my secret behind how I develop self-confidence over the years because like you, I've been through moments in my life where I was scared of doing things.
+I had no confidence and didn't believe in myself at all in any way, shape or form.

-But just by going through these pillars of getting the right peer group and then also identifying my payoff and then actually being willing to practice then my confidence did build inside myself.
+But just by going through these pillars of getting the right peer group, identifying the payoff and then actually being willing to practice that my confidence did build inside myself.

 If you would like us to help you break free from the 9 to 5 grind and assist you in building your own business that you love, register for our free course, "Prosper From Your Passion," by clicking here.